racker/service-registry-docs/Integration-Guide.md

 'uk'.

-Now that we've created a Client object, we can use it to work with the Cloud Service Registry API.
+Now that we've created a Client object, we can use it to work with the Rackspace Service Registry API.
 Creating a session is straightforward:

 #### Create Session
 ```python